katrinortmann/FairEval/README.md

 For more details on the additional error types, the new algorithm, and the example evaluation, please refer to my [paper](#acknowledgement).

+## NEW: Hugging Face Version

+The FairEval algorithm has been integrated into [Hugging Face](https://huggingface.co/spaces/hpi-dhc/FairEval) for free and easy usage by the AI/NLP community.
+It provides the default behaviour as described in the paper, with `FP`, `FN`, `LE`, `BE`, and `LBE` errors and default weights.
+Thanks to Ignacio Llorca Rodríguez and Florian Borchert ([@phlobo](https://github.com/phlobo)) from [@hpi-dhc](https://github.com/hpi-dhc) for the implementation!

+If you need more customization options, see the documentation in this repository.

 ## Table of content

 1. [Usage](#usage)